Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 _**Applies to:** Office 365_

-In this article, we'll discuss how to authenticate a user, get an access token and renew an access token using a refresh token.
+This article discusses how to authenticate a user, get an access token and renew an access token using a refresh token.

 <!--To call the Microsoft Graph API, you have to complete the following tasks.